Arba'in: Pilgrimage and ziyarat

 Arba'in is a day of pilgrimage to the shrine of Husayn in Karbala, Iraq.
 Pilgrims arrive there in large numbers, often on foot.
 The most popular route is Najaf to Karbala, as many pilgrims first travel to Najaf and then walk from there to Karbala, some eighty kilometers away, which usually takes three days on foot.
 Along the way, volunteers provide the pilgrims with free meals and services.
 Indeed, some have considered generosity and hospitality to be the main features of the Arba'in pilgrimage.
 When they finally reach the shrine of Husayn in Karbala, pilgrims recite the ziyara of Arba'in, a supplication for this occasion.
 As with other Shia rituals of Karbala, the Arba'in pilgrimage was banned by the Iraqi president Saddam Hussein, who favored the Sunni community there, and viewed large Shia rituals as a political threat.
 The pilgrimage was revived soon after the deposal of Saddam in 2003, with numbers growing from two million participants in that year to around twenty million in 2014.
 Arba'in is also commemorated through mourning gatherings, dramatic reenactments of Karbala narratives, and charitable acts.
-As with Ashura, Arba'in can be an occasion for Sunni violence against Shia Muslims.